 \section{Related Work}

-\paragraph{Multimodal Benchmark for Graphs} With the emergence of LVLMs, the evaluation of LVLMs for visual graph understanding and reasoning has gained increasing attention from researchers. \citet{li2024visiongraph} and \citet{wei2024gita} introduce VisionGraph and GVLQA based on existing NLGraph dataset \citep{li2024can}, respectively, for evaluating the problem-solving capabilities of LVLMs in graph theory.
-Both of them contain a large number of synthetic visual graphs and the corresponding complex graph theory problems.
-Besides, \citet{ai-etal-2024-advancement} propose a novel instruction-following benchmark for multimodal graph understanding and reasoning in both English and Chinese, which contains a number of real-world graph images with diverse structures across various domains.
-However, these benchmarks are proposed for challenging graph theory problems or multi-hop reasoning tasks where LVLMs achieve unsatisfactory results.
-The goal of our \textsc{VGCure} is to explore the fundamental understanding and reasoning abilities of LVLMs on visual graphs in order to explore the underlying reasons for the failure of LVLMs.
+\textbf{Multimodal Benchmark for Graphs} \citet{li2024visiongraph} and \citet{wei2024gita} introduce VisionGraph and GVLQA, respectively, for testing the problem-solving capabilities of LVLMs in graph theory.
+Both of them contain numerous synthetic visual graphs and complex graph theory problems.
+Besides, \citet{ai-etal-2024-advancement} propose a novel instruction-following benchmark for multimodal graph understanding and reasoning, which contains a number of real-world graph images with diverse structures across various domains.
+However, these benchmarks focus on specific downstream tasks where LVLMs perform poorly.
+The goal of \textsc{VGCure} is to assess LVLMs' fundamental understanding and reasoning abilities on visual graphs to identify the reasons for their failures.

-\paragraph{Boosting LVLMs for Visual Graph Reasoning} Aware of the limitations of current LVLMs on visual graph reasoning tasks, several works propose novel methods to improve the performance of LVLMs on visual graphs. \citet{li2024visiongraph} present a Description-Program-Reasoning (DPR) chain to improve the logical accuracy in reasoning processes via graphical structure description generation and algorithm-aware multi-step reasoning. \citet{wei2024gita} propose an end-to-end framework, GITA, to systematically integrate visual information into instruction-based graph reasoning.
-Furthermore, \citet{deng2024graphvis} introduce GraphVis, which uses a curriculum fine-tuning scheme to train LVLMs on basic graphical feature recognition, followed by reasoning on visual graph QA tasks.
-Different from current methods which focus on optimizing LVLMs for specific downstream tasks, the proposed \textsc{MCDGraph} is a general-purpose, self-supervised method that can integrally improve the fundamental understanding and reasoning of LVLMs on visual graphs, thereby can be flexibly applied to most downstream graph-learning tasks.
+\textbf{Boosting LVLMs for Visual Graph Reasoning} \citet{li2024visiongraph} propose a Description-Program-Reasoning (DPR) chain to enhance logical accuracy through graphical structure description and multi-step reasoning. \citet{wei2024gita} introduce GITA, an end-to-end framework integrating visual information into instruction-based graph reasoning.
+Additionally, \citet{deng2024graphvis} present GraphVis, which uses curriculum fine-tuning for training LVLMs on feature recognition and visual graph QA tasks.
+Unlike current methods, our \textsc{MCDGraph} is a general-purpose, self-supervised approach that improves the fundamental understanding and reasoning of LVLMs on visual graphs, making it adaptable to most graph-related downstream tasks.